yukogan-gh/HasteMod/README.md

 - U: Toggle mod on/of
 - X: Activate/use block breaker (when instamine is possible)
 - Y: Toggle Block Selection Mode
+> Note: make sure no keybinds are overlapping

 # How to use
 When enabled, mine one instamineable block of choise to select it as the target block.
 When activating (the X key), the mod will try to instantly break all blocks in player (= 4 blocks) reach.